mailtodaman/iaws/README.md

 Deploy and run the AWSSheet Django application using Podman, a daemonless container engine.

+## NOTE

+You can't sell this product to anyone without approval from IADS LTD (UK)

 ## Prerequisites

 - Podman installed on your system (check with `podman --version`)